i2p/i2p.www/i2p2www/spec/proposals/160-udp-trackers.rst

 we need to make trackers and announces more efficient so that trackers are not overwhelemed.

-Bittorrent proposed UDP trackers in BEP 15 [BEP15]_ in 2008, and the vast majority of trackers on clearnet are UDP-only.
+Bittorrent proposed UDP trackers in BEP 15 [BEP15]_ in 2008, and the vast majority of trackers on clearnet are now UDP-only.

 A preliminary proposal for UDP trackers in I2P was posted on our bittorrent spec page [SPEC]_ in May 2014; this predated our formal proposal process, and it was never implemented.